 Reserved Instances (RI) come in a number of types, such as light, medium, and heavy depending on our usage.
 It gives us the an option to pay for each instance we want to reserve on the AWS Platform.

-AWS EMR is a cost-effective service where scaling a cluster takes just a few clicks and can easily accommodate and process terabytes of data with the help of MapReduce and Spark.
+EMR is a cost-effective service where scaling a cluster takes just a few clicks and can easily accommodate and process terabytes of data with the help of MapReduce and Spark.

 As it supports both persistent and transient clusters, users can opt for the cluster type that best suits their requirements.
 Defining correct instance types is also an important part of using EMR effectively, ensuring better performance, scalability, time, and space complexities.

-If you want to optimize AWS EMR, learn more about Cloud Sync and how it works here.
+Get the more out of your data and learn more about Cloud Sync and how it works here.